Anglo-Persian Oil Company: Coup

 Mossadegh expelled the British embassy in October 1952, checking further efforts by the UK government to internally undermine his regime.
 Britain appealed to US anti-communist sentiment, depicting both Mossadegh and Iran as unstable and likely to fall under communist influence as they continued to weaken.
 It was alleged that if Iran fell, the "enormous assets" of "Iranian oil production and reserves" would come under communist control, as would "in short order the other areas of the Middle East".

-The anti-Mossadegh plan was orchestrated by the CIA under the code-name 'Operation Ajax', and by SIS (MI6) as 'Operation Boot'.
+The anti-Mossadegh plan was orchestrated by the CIA under the code-name "Operation Ajax", and by SIS (MI6) as "Operation Boot".
 The CIA utilized information obtain from British intelligence and bribed politicians, soldiers, mobsters, and journalists to destabilize the country and consolidate opposition to Mosaddegh.
-The Shah re-asserted his position and forcefully removed Mosaddegh from office.
+The Shah re-asserted his position and forcibly removed Mosaddegh from office.
 General Fazlollah Zahedi led tanks to Mosaddegh's residence and arrested him for treason.
 On 21 December 1953, Mosaddegh was sentenced three years' solitary confinement in a military prison, well short of the death sentence requested by prosecutors.
 He was then kept under house arrest at his Ahmadabad residence, until his death on 5 March 1967.